Niernen/Tools/README.md

 - up - A function to add to your bashrc that can do "cd .." n times.

 - mrclean - A tool that clean all your temp files (.o, .gch, *~, #*#, etc...)

+- powerpoint - A tool that activate a second monitor via xrandr.